 View AccessOAP GuideWhile waiting for OAP services, call 1-800-472-7789 or visit autismontario.com to find local support groups, workshops, and community events.
 No waitlist for most programs.

 Visit Autism OntarioUse our data and tools to understand the crisis and advocate for change.
 Email your MPP with citation-ready statistics.
-Founder was featured by WHO in December 2024.
+A clip of the founder was included in a WHO (@who) Instagram reel on October 29, 2025 (not endorsed by WHO).

 Email Your MPPParticipate in OAC surveys to document your experience.
 Join advocacy campaigns and help push for policy change.
 Your voice matters.